kencamarador/portfolio/Azure/Automate Onboarding.md

 You can learn how to create a form [here](https://support.microsoft.com/en-us/office/create-a-form-with-microsoft-forms-4ffb64cc-7d5d-402f-b82e-b1d49418fd9d).
 Ensure that you create this form using the same account you are using to build this application, as it needs to be accessible within your Logic Apps during the next step.

+### Step 6: Create a Logic App

+Azure Logic Apps is a cloud-based platform that empowers you to design and execute automated workflows effortlessly, even if you have minimal coding skills.
+Using its intuitive visual designer and a range of prebuilt operations, you can swiftly construct workflows that seamlessly connect and oversee your applications, data, services, and systems.

 ## Key Takeaways